What is a short sale and how does it benefit you here in Haddon Heights?

 In this article we’ll dive into that question so you as a Haddon Heights New Jersey home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.

-Here are a few reasons you may want to consider short sale on your Philadelphia hom
+Here are a few reasons you may want to consider short sale on your Haddon Heights hom

 You Avoid Foreclosure And The Harmful Effects Of It

 The best benefit of short sale is that you avoid a foreclosure on your home.
 Your mortgage lender accepts less than what is owed on your mortgage, leaving you without the debt that you cannot afford.

 Foreclosure can lead to all kinds of financial problems, starting with the inability to obtain a new loan for a home because a foreclosure stays on your credit record usually for up to 7 years.